 - 1387-1422 Henry V son of Henry Bolingbroke was King 1413-22 and despite Shakespeares recokoning of his mis-spent youth would be an effective King

-- 1411-1460 Richard of YORK : he became 3rd Duke of York aged just 4 when his uncle Edward was killed in Agincourt.
-Married to Cecily NEVILLE.
-He went on to challenge the LANCASTRIAN hold on the crown but was killed by execution (his head spiked with a paper crown) and later avenged subsequently by two sons Edward IV and Richard III who would briefly hold the crown for the Yorkists.
+- 1411-1460 Richard of YORK : he became 3rd Duke of York aged just 4 when his uncle Edward was killed at Agincourt.
+He married Cecily NEVILLE.
+He went on to challenge the LANCASTRIAN hold on the crown but was killed by execution (his head spiked with a paper crown) and was later avenged by two sons Edward IV and Richard III who would briefly hold the crown for the Yorkists.

-- Henry VI 1421-1471 King two periods 1422-61 and 1470-1471.his first reign was due to the untimely early death of his father at just 9 months.
-The last of the last of Lancastrian’s he failed to restore their supremacy.
-His son was killed at Twekesbury and despite temporary restoration when Edward IV fled to Holland with no heir he was subject to Edward IV's decision that he had to be finally removed as a threat with no son to inherit.
+- Henry VI 1421-1471 King two periods 1422-61 and 1470-1471 his first reign was due to the untimely early death of his father when he was aged just 9 months.
+The last of the last of Lancastrians, he failed to restore their supremacy.
+His son was killed at Twekesbury and despite temporary restoration when Edward IV fled to Holland with no heir, he was subject to Edward IV's decision that he had to be finally removed as a threat with no son to inherit.
 He was murdered in 1471.
-Remembered most for his inertia he has been criticised for allowing the country to slip into the War of the Roses.
+Remembered most for his inertia, he has been criticised for allowing the country to slip into the War of the Roses.

 - 1442-1483 Edward IV King (1461-1483) propelled to the throne during the tumultuous War of the Roses at the age of just 18;